 The Accelerated Pathway allows licensed accredited child care, public school-based prekindergarten programs, and license-exempt charter school early learning programs officially recognized by the Minnesota Department of Education to use a streamlined process to earn a Four-Star Rating.

-- This option is available because the requirements for accreditation and public school prekindergarten programs meet or exceed those for Parent Aware.
+- This option is available because the requirements for accreditation and public school-based prekindergarten programs meet or exceed those for Parent Aware.
 These programs are already demonstrating many of the quality Standards and Indicators used by Parent Aware.

 How do I qualify for Accelerated Pathway?

-- Use a Parent Aware approved curriculum aligned with the Minnesota Early Childhood Indicators of Progress (ECIPs)
+- Use a Parent Aware aligned curriculum aligned with the Minnesota Early Childhood Indicators of Progress (ECIPs)

 - Use a quality child assessment tool that is approved by Parent Aware

 - Hold a current accreditation through an approved accrediting body

-- For public school prekindergarten programs and their partners: meet School Readiness program and supervision requirements according to Minnesota Statutes 124D.15.
+- For public school-based prekindergarten programs and their partners, meet School Readiness program and supervision requirements according to Minnesota Statutes 124D.15.
 All sites included in the Rating must meet the statutory requirements, including extended day or wrap around child care.

-Why does the Accelerated Pathway require that all family child care providers or center-based lead teaching staff complete at least 10 hours of both curriculum implementation and child assessment training?
+Why does the Accelerated Pathway require that all family child care providers or center-based lead teaching staff complete at least ten hours of both developmentally appropriate learning experiences and child assessment training?

 - Research shows that using a formal curriculum positively impacts children’s outcomes.

 - Using authentic assessment is recommended as early childhood best practice.
 The Parent Aware pilot found that the child assessment Standards and Indicators were among the strongest and recommended that they be maintained.

-- Curriculum and child assessment training is a good way to measure which program staff members have knowledge and skills in these important areas.
+- Curriculum and child assessment training is a good way to support the growth of program staff members' knowledge and skills in these important areas.